Find the Best Office Printers in the UK

 Automatic document feeders to handle large volumes of copies and the ability to create booklets (with duplex printing and finishing options like staples and lamination)

-Wireless models that offer access to the internet through Wi-Fi, allowing you to browse and print without the need of a computer
+Wireless printers that offer access to the internet through Wi-Fi, allowing you to browse and print without the need of a computer

 Option to connect a mobile device to the machine and print directly from the device